dieulinh/screenshot-annotation/README.md

 ## Tips

+- **Hide sensitive data**: Use the blur tool to pixelate passwords, emails, credit cards, or personal information
+- **Blur intensity**: Light blur for slight obfuscation, Maximum blur for complete privacy
 - **Undo mistakes**: Use the Undo button (↶)
 - **Start over**: Use Clear All button (🗑️)
 - **Default folder**: Your last used folder name is remembered